 - Hateful speech and conduct against others of different backgrounds and cultures is unacceptable and does not belong in a community of Christian scholars.

-: Living on campus and having a roommate may pose new challenges for your son or daughter.
+Residence Halls: Living on campus and having a roommate may pose new challenges for your son or daughter.

-- If your son or daughter will have a roommate at Messiah College, encourage him/her to discuss “living expectations” with the new roommate- to problem-solve and not let problems escalate.
+- If your son or daughter will have a roommate at Messiah University, encourage him/her to discuss “living expectations” with the new roommate- to problem-solve and not let problems escalate.
 Roommates need to communicate with one another so that it never reaches the point where neither is speaking to one another or retaliatory action puts one roommate in a position where disciplinary action could result.
 Resident Directors and Resident Assistants are good resources for your son or daughter if any roommate problems surface.

-: Firearms are prohibited on College property.
+Weapons: Firearms are prohibited on university property.

 - Weapons that are considered potentially dangerous, harmful, and/or lethal are prohibited.
 This includes but is not limited to the following: ammunition, bows and arrows, crossbows, knives, clubs, whips, spears, swords, martial arts weapons, BB guns, CO2 guns, pellet guns, water balloon launchers.
 Some of the aforementioned items may be required for classroom use and are permitted for this use only.
 These items must be registered with the Department of Safety.
 In extenuating circumstances, appeals to this policy should be made to the Director of Safety for consideration.

+How can your son or daughter request help?
 For many of our new students, attending college is the first time they have had to take on such a substantial, independent responsibility.
 As a parent or family member, you may be the first person to recognize that your son or daughter needs help.
 Here are some of the resources available for you and your son or daughter.

 - Engle Center for Counseling and Health Services (717) 691-6035